 A variety of tasks with different levels of challenge is likely to be beneficial.

-The quality of homework is more important than the quantity.
-Pupils should receive specific and timely feedback on homework.
+The broader evidence suggests that the quality of homework is more important than the quantity.
+Learners should receive specific and timely feedback on homework.

 Have you made the purpose of homework clear to children (e.g. to increase a specific area of knowledge, or fluency in a particular area)?